 Professor and department chair Debra Lemke

-(Ph.D., Iowa State University), who coordinates a Jan Term trip to China and advises six campus clubs including the Asian Community Coalition and Belly Dancing Club, focuses her research collaborations with students on student designed projects relevant to the biannual campus survey and college pedagogy while her course topics include introductory sociology, sociological theory, social stratification, and asian culture.
+(Ph.D., Iowa State University), teaches a Reiki Jan term, advises several campus clubs including the Asian Community Coalition, focuses her research collaborations with students on student designed projects relevant to the biannual campus survey and college pedagogy while her course topics include introductory sociology, sociological theory, social stratification, and asian culture.

 Professor Lauren Dundes